Your Vote, Your Voice

 - Must be 18 years old on Election Day (November 6, 2018).

 - Must live in the state of Nebraska.

 - Must be registered to vote by Friday, October 26, 2018.

 Have more questions about voter registration in Douglas County?
 Learn more.

 You can vote on Election Day (November 6, 2018) or you can vote before Election Day!
 Make a plan to vote in whatever way works best for you:

-- Vote early by mail—request an early ballot be delivered to your home, fill out your ballot and mail it back to the Douglas County Election Commission (225 N. 115th Street, Omaha, NE 68154).
+- Vote early by mail–if you requested an early ballot to be delivered to your home, fill out your ballot and mail it back to the Douglas County Election Commission (225 N. 115th Street, Omaha, NE 68154).
 Recommended to mail no later than November 2, 2018.

-- Vote early and drop off your ballot—request an early ballot be delivered to your home, fill out your ballot and drop it off at one of several drop boxes around Omaha no later than November 6 at 8:00 pm.
+- Vote early and drop off your ballot–if you requested an early ballot to be delivered to your home, fill out your ballot and drop it off at one of several drop boxes around Omaha no later than November 6 at 8:00 pm.

 - Vote early in person at the Douglas County Election Commission (225 N. 115th Street, Omaha).

 - Vote in person on Election Day (November 6) at your polling place.